What We Offer & Services

 PCHS hours are:

-- Our office is closed Tuesdays 12PM to 1:30PM for a Staff Meeting.
+Our office is closed every Tuesday 12PM to 1:30PM for a Staff Meeting.

-- PCHS Clinical hours are Monday through Friday: 9:30am to 4pm.
+PCHS Clinical hours are 9:30am to 4:00pm on Monday through Friday.

 For those urgent or potentially dangerous medical situations that cannot wait until Primary Care re-opens, telephone advice is available after hours.
-The after hours clinician on call, Fonemed, is only available after PCHS operating hours.
+The after hours clinician on call, Fonemed, is only available after PCHS operating hours for enrolled students.

 For after-hours emergencies (after business hours & weekends), call the Clinician on Call.
 This number is NOT to report a +COVID test result, inquire about health forms, make an appointment at PCHS, or to find out about hours of operation and location of PCHS.
 The Clinician on Call can be reached at 1-855-622-1903.
 Please see the links below for information.

-During the academic year, our comprehensive clinical services include assessment and treatment of acute and chronic illness, routine gynecological check-ups, health education, contraception and pregnancy counseling, nutrition counseling, allergy treatments, vaccinations, a dispensary for medications, a 24/7 emergency clinician-on-call during the academic year and, when indicated, referral to off-campus specialists.
+During the academic year, our comprehensive clinical services include assessment and treatment of acute and chronic illness, gynecological visits, health education, contraception and pregnancy counseling, nutrition counseling, allergy treatments, vaccinations, a dispensary for medications, a 24/7 emergency clinician-on-call during the academic year and, when indicated, referral to off-campus specialists.

 For more information, please see our Appointment Types page.